 On March 21, 2019, the Company filed a three-year Custom Incentive Rate application with the OEB for 2020-2022 transmission rates.
+On June 19, 2019, Hydro One filed updates to the application reflecting recent financial results and other adjustments.
 The OEB decision is pending.